• Cozy Winter Recipes

 Instructions

-• Preheat oven to 500°F. Prepare broiler pan by spraying with cooking spray.
+• Preheat oven to 500°F. Spray a broiler pan or baking sheet with nonstick spray.

 1 cup seasoned Panko breadcrumbs, ¼ cup grated parmesan, 1 teaspoon salt, ½ teaspoon garlic powder, ½ teaspoon black pepper